LZappy87/toids_remove/README.md

 - Included arguments to launch the script;
 - Moved some variables to keys.py for better configuration;
 - Included the 'published=True' search constraint (this should speed up the queries);
+- Removed mintime and maxtime from keys.py, substituted with arguments --mintime --maxtime;
 - Overall revamp of the code.

 ### v 1.2 (05/02/2022):